Felisong/before-and-after-assignment/README.md

 4. Check if Integer.
 Inside numCheckIfInteger.js
 5. Check if Not a Number.
 Inside numCheckNaN.js

+### List of Methods in number modifications

+- Number.isInteger()
+  provided if the number inside is an integer.

+- isNaN()
+  Provided if the number is not a number

+- toString()
+  converted the data type to a string type.

+- toPrecision
+  precisely told how many digits were allowed

 ## String Modifications

+They can be found in the string mods folder.

 1.

+### List of Methods in String Modifications

+-

+-

+-

+-

 ## Attributions